 Skip to main content

-I joined the midwifery department at Kingston & St George's as a senior lecturer in 2016.
+I joined the midwifery department at Kingston University as a senior lecturer in 2016.
 I am currently the Course leader for pre registration Midwifery Courses and lead on the Bodies and Birth Midwifery Modules.
 I am also involved within the Professional Midwifery Advocate (PMA) Module and take on the PMA role for students and staff within the department.
-I initially qualified as a nurse in 2003 and then undertook my Masters degree shortly after in 2004.
-I later completed my Midwifery training and have been a practicing midwife since in various roles within the NHS.
+I initially qualified as a nurse in 2003 and then undertook my masters degree shortly after in 2004.
+I later completed my Midwifery training and have been a practising midwife since in various roles within the NHS.
 My roles have included clinical governance support midwife, practice development midwife and delivery suite coordinator.

 Senior Lecturer in Midwifery

 Mckellow, C. (2021) Can the use of gamification enhance experience and deepen knowledge in midwifery education?
 MIDIRS Midwifery Digest 31:2.
 2021

 Mckellow, C. (2018) Gamification in Midwifery Education – Presentation at the International Midwifery Education Conference.

 Forman, J, Gamble, T, Gillman, L, Mckellow, C & Sutherland, S. (2021) Assessment Innovation - Presentation for the Torch bearer celebration of good practise by Advanced HE.

 Mckellow, C. (2019) Professional Midwifery Advocates in the university setting; preparing students for newly qualified life.
 The Practising Midwife.
 Nov 2019.